mgorav/TaxonomyLLM/README.md

 ## Introduction

 As organizations accelerate adoption of ML, consistent data understanding through unified semantics becomes critical to extract meaningful value from information [1].
 However, disparate terminologies and fragmented schemas frequently introduce complexity requiring harmonization.
-Manually crafting taxonomy tags is non-trivial, expensive and slow.
+Manually crafting taxonomy tags is non-trivial, expensive, and slow.

 We introduce TaxonomyLLM, an extension to large language models, tailored for systematic translation of logical schemas into standardized taxonomy structures encoded in RDF.
 It combines the scalability of LLMs with the rigor of mathematical formalizations defining correct schema element mappings.
 A topological attention mechanism exclusively focuses on correlating syntactic schema patterns to semantic taxonomy representations, a vital pairing that allows element-level changes to be accurately reflected in taxonomies.